Endoscopic Rhizotomy Procedure in Arizona

 What Conditions Can be Treated with an Endoscopic Rhizotomy?

 Proper patient selection is crucial to the success rate of an endoscopic rhizotomy.
 At DISC, all patients undergo a personalized pain mapping process that selectively pinpoints the low back pain generator.
 Suppose patients get significant (greater than 50%) pain relief from a medial branch injection or facet joint injection.
 In that case, they typically respond very well to an endoscopic rhizotomy.
-Endoscopic rhizotomy patients report a 90% success rate with up to 5 years of pain relief.
+Endoscopic medical branch nerve transection patients report a 90% success rate with up to 5 years of pain relief.

 An endoscopic rhizotomy is genuinely the least invasive outpatient surgery.
 Before the procedure, our anesthesiologist or trained nurse will place an intravenous (IV) catheter on your wrist and then take you to the operating room.

-The surgeon utilizes a radiofrequency probe or straight firing laser to ablate and sever the medial branch nerve.
-Severing this small nerve disconnects the pain signal from your back to your brain.
+The surgeon utilizes a radiofrequency probe or straight firing laser to ablate and transect the medial branch nerve.
+Transecting this small nerve disconnects the pain signal from your back to your brain.
 Afterward, the cannula is removed from your back, and the incision is closed with a Steris strip band-aid.

 The process is repeated for each painful nerve level on one or both sides of your back.
 The rhizotomy procedure only takes about 30-45 minutes on average.